datenstrom/yellow/README.md

 ## Acknowledgements

-Made in Europe with various contributors.
+Made in Europe with many contributors.
 Thank you for the good work.